 Rubber is the most common type of pulley lagging as it is one of the most affordable conveyor component options.
 Rubber is a versatile material that varies in thickness, hardness and type of grooves.
 The two main types of rubber lagging are:

-• Diamond/Herringbone/Chevron Grooved Rubber Lagging is ideal for pulleys that require more friction on the conveyor belt.
+• Diamond/Herringbone/Chevron Grooved Rubber Lagging is ideal for pulleys that require more friction on the industrial conveyor belt.
 The diamond grooves on rubber provide added flexibility to move and bend with the conveyer belt.
 Another advantage of diamond grooved rubber lagging is that it sheds water off the pulley to prevent slippage.

 Ceramic lagging is commonly used for harsh environments where long service life and the use of durable materials on conveyor components are a necessity.
 There are two types of ceramic lagging options: